arashsamandar/Programmer-Notes/Git/Git-Essentials.md

 >
 > ```
 > git config --global user.name "arash samandar"
+> // this commands push your commits to main, or master branch of origin (remote )
 > ```

 ### how to change user email in git